 In connection with the Transaction, concurrently with the Closing, the Company, Pi Topco, PGHL, Cannae LLC, the Founder, the CVC Party and the Blackstone Investors entered into the Restated Registration Rights Agreement.
 Pursuant to the Registration Rights Agreement, the Company filed a registration statement to permit the public resale of all of the registrable securities held by the Principal Shareholders from time to time.
 In addition, pursuant to the Registration Rights Agreement, upon the demand of any Principal Shareholder, the Company is required to facilitate a registered offering of the Company Common Shares requested by such Principal Shareholder to be included in such offering.
 Any demanded registered offering will also include registrable shares to be sold by holders that exercise their related piggyback rights in accordance with the Registration Rights Agreement, subject to customary cut-backs.
-Within 60 days (in the case of a demand for a registration on Form F-1) or 30 days (in the case of a demand for a registration on Form F-3) after receipt of a demand for such registration, the Company will file a registration statement relating to such demand and use its best efforts to cause such registration statement to be declared effective by the SEC as soon as practicable thereafter.
-In certain circumstances, Principal Shareholders will be entitled to piggyback registration rights in connection with the demand of a registered offering.
+Within 60 days (in the case of a demand for a registration on Form F-3) after receipt of a demand for such registration, the Company will file a registration statement relating to such demand and use its best efforts to cause such registration rights in connection with the demand of a registration rights in connection with the demand of a registration rights in connection with the demand of a registration rights in connection with the demand of a registration statement to be declared effective by the SEC as soon as practicable thereafter.
+In certain circumstances, Principal Shareholders will be entitled to piggyback registration rights in connection with the demand of a registration form rights in connection with the demand of a registration statement to be declared offering.